OTI2020/tutorial_docker_n_kubernetes/README.md

-# tutorial_docker_n_kubernetes
-Tutorial for devs of the TinyAIoT project group.
+Tutorial for dev of the TinyAIoT project group.
 [TOC]

 # Introduction to Docker and Kubernetes

 ## Target audience:

 This tutorial is for developers who want to gain hands-on experience with Docker and Kubernetes.

 ## Prerequisites:

 * Basic programming knowledge
 * Access to a computer with a command line
 * Docker and Kubernetes installed (see instructions)
   Note: This tutorial is an introduction and covers basic concepts.
 For more information, refer to the official Docker and Kubernetes documentation.

 ## Installation instructions

 # 1. Docker Basics

 ## What is Docker?

 Docker is a platform for containerizing applications.
 Containers are lightweight, portable units that include everything an application needs to run.